 - Offer helpful tips for solving a common problem.

 3. Take People From Point A to Point B

 To keep a customer demands as much skill as to win one.American Proverb

 Getting customers to start on a journey is one thing.
-Getting them to travel from Point A to Point B is even more challenging.
-This is part of the engaging process, where you lead them to a better destination than where they started from.
+Getting them to travel from Point A to Point B on social media is even more challenging.
+This is part of the engagement process in digital marketing.
+The goal is to lead customers to a better destination than where they started from.

 Think of this process visually by creating a board.
 On the left side of this board, you’ll identify who your core audience is.
 On the right side, you identify what type of person they want to become.
 That is the journey you need to lead them on.
 The content you create to get them there should be part of your social media planning.

 One of the best ways to see this in action is through diet and exercise plans promoted on social media channels.
 There is real value in taking people on a journey from where they are now to becoming healthier.
 If you can help someone reach a tangible goal, they’ll be more willing to follow you so they can accomplish larger objectives.

 - Present the journey as a series of easy-to-follow steps.